BettercareHealth/bettercare/mmh/mmh-1.md

 Note
 :	The prevalence (frequency) of maternal mental illness is expressed as the number of people who have the condition (affected individuals) out of the population group at a given point in time.
 For example: studies in Cape Town and KwaZulu-Natal show that 47% of pregnant women in those areas have depression during or after pregnancy.

+> In South Africa, nearly half of poor, pregnant women experience depression or anxiety.

 ### 1-7	Why is mental illness during and after pregnancy so common in South Africa?

 Pregnancy and the postnatal period is a psychologically distressing time for many women, particularly for those living in poverty, or with violence, abuse, HIV/AIDS or an unintended pregnancy.
 Many women in South Africa live in these circumstances.